Whitworth University Satisfactory Academic Progress Requirements for Financial Aid Recipients

-Satisfactory academic progress includes: 1) completing a minimum number of cumulative credits, 2) maintaining a minimum cumulative and term grade point average and 3) completing a degree or certificate within a reasonable period of time.
-Please note: these policies govern financial aid and do not have any bearing on your Whitworth academic standing as they are separate policies.
-The university's catalog has more information on academic requirements.
+Satisfactory academic progress includes 1) completing a minimum number of cumulative credits, 2) maintaining a minimum cumulative and term grade point average and 3) completing a degree or certificate within a reasonable period of time.
+Please note: These policies govern financial aid and do not have any bearing on your Whitworth academic standing, as they are separate policies.
+The university’s catalog has more information on academic requirements.

 Students who fail to complete these minimum requirements for the first time will be placed on financial aid warning status and will be granted one additional semester to regain satisfactory academic progress.
-Failure to regain satisfactory academic progress at the end of the financial aid warning-status semester will result in the student having her aid suspended for the upcoming semester.
-Students will be notified if they have not maintained satisfactory academic progress; however, it is the student's responsibility to monitor his/her own progress, which can be done by reviewing grades on Pirate Port.
+Failure to regain satisfactory academic progress at the end of the financial aid warning-status semester will result in the student having his or her aid suspended for the upcoming semester.
+Students will be notified if they have not maintained satisfactory academic progress; however, it is each student's responsibility to monitor his/her own progress, which can be done by reviewing grades on Pirate Port.
 Below you will find further information about each of these criteria.

 For these scholarships, these special minimum cumulative grade point averages apply:

 Note: Endowed, restricted, federal and state scholarships tied to strong academic performance may require higher standards than those listed here.

 *The exception for this is for graduate students who have been gone longer than six years and then return to Whitworth.
 Their credits expire after six years and these students have to repeat their courses.
 Only the newest grade is counted in the grade point average.
 See Whitworth’s catalog for more information.